Imagine the changes in your life when you achieve your goals. Maybe you tried this six months or a year ago, but have not seen results yet?

-Forming a group of like-minded participants to share goals may be another effective method to avoid procrastination.
-Arrange meetings in your favorite cafe at the beginning of each week, or create a shared Nimbus workspace and add your scorecards.
-You can communicate via chat or leave comments for others right in the notes.
+Forming a group of like-minded members for writing goals may be another effective method to avoid procrastination.
+Arrange meetings in your favorite cafe at the beginning of each week.
 Don’t blame each other for lack of productivity.
 Just feel free to talk about mistakes, help focus on what’s important and praise your friends for their successes.

 №4: Setting weak personal boundaries

 Many of us find it impossible to say “no” to questions, requests or assignments.
 The reasons are different – from the reluctance to deal with feeling guilty to the fear of becoming unnecessary.
-How to mark our boundaries and make others respect our friendly but firm refusal is an essential psychological skill that we should all study in detail.
-However, here’s what you can do to start building healthy relationships with your colleagues right now.
+Here’s what you can do to start setting personal boundaries and building healthy relationships with your colleagues right now.

-When you are already at your maximum productivity and there is no time for your manager’s new task, you may feel uncomfortable saying no. One solution is asking them for help in prioritizing your project list.
+When you are already at your maximum productivity and there is no time for your manager’s new task, you may feel uncomfortable saying no. One solution is asking them for help in prioritizing your goal list.
 Take them through everything on your plate and ask how you should write up the plan to fit in the new task.
-Thus, you’re providing your boss with options for their buy-in, but without sacrificing your boundaries and taking on too much work.
+Thus, you’re providing your boss with options for their buy-in, but without sacrificing your boundaries and taking on too many goals.
 Seeing you are at capacity, they’ll reduce your workload, or even get someone else to do it.

-As you can see, the belief that identifying and defending your boundaries can damage your work relationship is so cliche.
 This approach won’t lead you to be low on collaboration or productivity.
-Instead, you will increase your reputation as a valuable employee who manages time effectively.
+Instead, you will increase your reputation as a valuable employee who manages time effectively to achieve their goals.

 №5: Avoiding the first step

 Scientists have discovered that the human brain responds negatively to uncertain situations.
 Each of them is seen as a potential danger that must be prevented.
-Thus, it tries to stop the process before we’re able to do something “risky.”
-Furthermore, when we have to exert ourselves to maintain productivity, the cost of short-term effort seems to be much higher than long-term benefits.
+Thus, it tries to stop the process toward goals before we’re able to do something “risky.”
 That’s when procrastination comes.

 Imagine and write down what will happen if you achieve your goals: